DylanAllen/noiiice/README.md

 ## Customize your site

-Navigate to your `apps/app/` after deployment and you can run your site locally:
+After deployment and you can run your site locally:

 ```bash
 npm run dev